SiliconLabs/matter_extension/slc/sample-app/light-switch-app/README.md

 **_Binding Cluster_**

-- 'switch binding unicast  <fabric index> <node id> <endpoint>' : Creates a unicast binding
+- 'switch binding unicast  [*fabric index*] [*node id*] [*endpoint*]' : Creates a unicast binding
-- 'switch binding group <fabric index> <group id>'              : Creates a group binding
+- 'switch binding group [*fabric index*] [*group id*]'              : Creates a group binding

+## Enabling LCD and LEDs in a Project

+If an LCD is supported by the board but not enabled in a project it can be enabled in Studio by installing the _Display_ component under _Silicon Labs Matter->Matter->Platform->Display_

+To enable the QR Code install the _QR Code_ component under _Silicon Labs Matter->Matter->Platform->QR Code_.
+(All the dependencies including LCD are installed automatically, there is no need to explicitly install the _Display_ component in this case.)

+If LEDs are supported by the board but not enabled in a project they can be enabled as follows:
+-   Install instances (led0 and led1) of the _Simple LED_ component under _Platform->Driver->LED->Simple LED_
+-   Install the WSTK LED Support component under _Silicon Labs Matter->Matter->Platform->WSTK LED Support_